 Note: Remember this is only a sample itinerary.

 Other: On all of our summer youth programs we have daily circle time in the morning where youth engage in group games, share highlights, offer praise to each other, stretch, review maps and day itineraries, and set individual and group goals for the day.
 Also, whether breaking on the trail or in the afternoon or evening in the campsite, our Guides also facilitate additional opportunities for youth to develop a personal connection with nature.
 Problem-solving and initiative games are common as are smiles.
 Additional outdoor skills are gained as we practice Leave no Trace principles and promote environmental stewardship throughout the length of the program.

-Our Monday through Saturday program both begins and ends in Half Dome Village within Yosemite Valley.
-Drop-off is Mondays at 12pm and pick-up is on Saturdays at 12-1pm in the Half Dome Village pizza patio.
+Our Sunday through Friday program both begins and ends in Half Dome Village within Yosemite Valley.
+Drop-off is Sundays at 12pm and pick-up is on Fridays at 12-1pm in the Half Dome Village pizza patio.